rds1983/DigitalRiseModel/README.md

 For detailed information about creating 3D primitives, see [Create3DPrimitivesAPI.md](Create3DPrimitivesAPI.md).

 ### Samples
-The [Samples](Samples) directory is the best way to learn how to work with the library.
+The [Character sample](Samples/DigitalRiseModel.Samples.Character) is the best way to learn how to work with the library.

 Name|Description
 ----|-----------
-BasicEngine|Simple rendering engine that implements tree-like scenes and forward rendering, based on XNA stock effects such as BasicEffect and SkinnedEffect
-ModelViewer|Application to load and view 3D models in all supported formats.
-Skeletal animation is supported Character|Application that demonstrates how a third-person character controller with skeletal animation can be implemented
+Character|Application that demonstrates how a third-person character controller with skeletal animation can be implemented

 ### Building From Source For MonoGame